 Common Re-usable Coffee Cup Sizes

 |Regular mocha or latte||Small||8oz||227ml|

 What size is a regular coffee cup?

-The cups in the picture below (from my cupboard) range from 200-300ml or 6-10oz depending on how full they are.
+Regular coffee cups range in size from 200-300ml or 6-10oz depending on how full they are.

 What size do reusable coffee cups come in?